getodk/central-backend/CONTRIBUTING.md

 If you are having trouble with making Jubilant Garbanzo work correctly, we encourage you to visit the [community forum](https://forum.opendatakit.org) where a great many of your knowledgeable peers can help you with your problem.

 If you're looking for help or discussion on _how_ Jubilant Garbanzo works internally and how to understand or update its code, the ODK [developer Slack](https://opendatakit.slack.com) is for you.
-If you don't want to sign up for Slack, please feel free to open an issue ticket here on GitHub.

 # Contributing Code